-Managing stress is easier said than done but like anything, it’s something that takes practice, and practice means you will fail multiple times.
+Managing stress to avoid emotional burnout at work is easier said than done but like anything, it’s something that takes practice, and practice means you will fail multiple times.
 Keep going back to these steps again and again and eventually, they will become a habit.

-- Try this effective breathing exercise: breathing in for 5 seconds and hold for 5 and then breathing out for 5, increasing this to 6 seconds over time.
+Try this effective breathing exercise: breathing in for 5 seconds and holding for 5 and then breathing out for 5, increasing this to 6 seconds over time.

 - Set goals for what must get done and what can wait.

 - Place your concerns into two categories; the ones you can control and the ones that are out of your control.
 Focus on what you can control.

 - Try a relaxing activity.
 Explore programs that can help with stress such as yoga, meditation, or tai chi.
 Facing situations with openness and patience and without judgment, this will change how you react to things.

 - Seek support.
 Whether you reach out to coworkers, friends, or loved ones, support, and collaboration could help you cope.